|

 (26th) John is made an Officer in the Order Of Australia for his contribution to Australia (his work for charity and Ambassadorship internationally)

 and to the Australian Arts and Entertainment Industry.
-John's comment was that OA should stand for 'Ordinary Australian'.

 1997